 Ideally, your estate plan should allow for the orderly distribution of your estate, according to your wishes, after your death.
 When everything goes as planned, the probate administration process can be an emotional, and time-consuming, process.
 When things don’t go as planned, probate can turn into a costly nightmare for everyone involved.
-Although there is no guaranteed method of avoiding probate litigation, the Riverside probate attorneys at Dennis M. Sandoval, A Professional Law Corporation offer tips for reducing the likelihood of disputes over your estate.
+Although there is no guaranteed method of avoiding probate litigation, the Riverside probate attorneys at Sandoval Legacy Group, A Professional Law Corporation offer tips for reducing the likelihood of disputes over your estate.

 The estate you leave behind after your death will consist of everything you owned, or in which you had an ownership interest, at the time of your death.
 Ultimately, all of those estate assets need to be transferred to the intended beneficiaries and/or legal heirs of the estate.
 Before that can happen, however, your estate must go through the legal process known as probate.
 During probate, creditors of the estate are notified and afforded an opportunity to file claims against the estate.
 Federal and/or state income taxes, gift taxes and estate taxes must be calculated and paid, if owed.
 In addition, any challenges to the validity of your Last Will and Testament will be litigated during the probate of your estate.